cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 proceed.
-In 2017, {{{Sebastian Käbisch}}} proposed investigating compact representations of W3C Thing Descriptions, which prompted the author to come up with essentially the present design.
+In 2017, {{{Sebastian Käbisch}}} proposed investigating compact representations of W3C Thing Descriptions, which prompted the author to come up with what turned into the present design.

 <!--  LocalWords:  CBOR extensibility IANA uint sint IEEE endian
  -->